-Since 2007, The Sir Peter Blake Trust - in partnership with Antarctica New Zealand, the Antarctic Heritage Trust, NIWA and the Department of Conservation - has provided opportunities for young New Zealanders (18 – 25 years) to work on projects in Antarctica, the Southern Ocean and New Zealand through the Blake Ambassador Programme.
+Since 2007, The Sir Peter Blake Trust - in partnership with Antarctica New Zealand, NIWA, Tara Expeditions Foundation and the Department of Conservation - has provided opportunities for young New Zealanders (18 – 25 years) to work on projects in Antarctica, the Southern & Southwest Pacific Ocean and New Zealand through the Blake Ambassador Programme.
 These Ambassadors have worked alongside teams of scientists, conservationists, engineers and conservators on environmental and heritage restoration projects to advance our understanding and address some of the big environmental questions and challenges facing society.

 Blake Ambassador Awards

 This year there will be 12 Blake Ambassador Awards in partnership with Tara Expeditions Foundation, Antarctica New Zealand, NIWA, and the Department of Conservation.

 We are interested in extraordinary story tellers that use new and novel ways to communicate important environmental issues.
 Strong applications will have the right balance between applied skills for the Ambassadorship and the ability to explain how they may use our interactive platforms and other tools for high impact.

 Applications are open to New Zealand citizens and residents only.

 Interviews for Blake Ambassador Awards will be in these locations on the following days:

 Dunedin – Monday 16 July